 At the very least, it is the aim of the Elders Project to put a human, personal face on LGBT seniors, to share our stories and our concerns, and in so-doing, to allow long term care providers to recognize us for the loving brothers, sisters, parents, and grandparents that we are, equally deserving of the highest possible standards of care.

-10 BASIC Points About LGBT Elders
+10 Basic Points about LGBT Elders

 LGBT elders’ fears about ageing are different from heterosexual elders.